profusionAI/sc2_AI_bot/README.md

 PYTHON PACKAGES:
-Python3.6 -> note that Python3.7 is not currently compatible with tensorflow, and has existing websocket issues. python-sc2 -> note that this is not an equivalent version to DeepMind's sc2 API. tensorflow keras numpy
+Python3.6 -> note that Python3.7 is not currently compatible with tensorflow, and has existing websocket issues. python-sc2 -> note that python-sc2 is not equivalent to DeepMind's pysc2 API. tensorflow keras numpy